joyalkenus/persona_sampler/README.md

    OPENAI_API_KEY=your_api_key_here
    ```

-4. Prepare your input CSV file (default name: `reddit_posts.csv`) with at least a 'Titles' column containing the Reddit post titles.
+4. Prepare your input CSV file (default name: `reddit_posts.csv`) with at least a 'Titles' column containing the post titles.

 5. Review and adjust the `config.yaml` file to set your desired parameters:
    - `input_file`: Name of your input CSV file
    - `output_file`: Name for the output CSV file with predictions
    - `batch_size`: Number of posts to process in each batch
    - `model`: OpenAI model to use
-   - `max_rows`: Maximum number of rows to process from the input file
+   - `samples`: Maximum number of rows to process from the input file
-   - `system_prompt`: The prompt defining the persona for preference prediction
+   - `persona_characteristics`: Description of the persona for preference prediction
+   - `system_prompt_template`: Template for the system prompt

 ## Usage